charlesnnanna/personalwebsite/README.md

 * Git

 ## Setup
-Describe how to install / setup your local environement / add link to demo version.

-## Code Examples
+* Clone the repository
+* Navigate to the site folder in your terminal
+* Run npm install
+* After the dependencies finish installing, run gatsy develop on ypur terminal
+* Open your browser and type localhost:8000 to view the website

 ## Status
 Project is: _in progress

 ## Inspiration
-Add here credits.
 Project inspired by Charles, based on https://francescamcwhirter.com/

 ## Contact
 Created by [@charlesnnanna](charlesnnanna1667@gmail.com) - feel free to contact me!